awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 ## Parameter Group Considerations<a name="USER_CopySnapshot.Parameters"></a>

-When you copy a snapshot across regions, the copy doesn't include the parameter group used by the original DB instance \.
+When you copy a snapshot across Regions, the copy doesn't include the parameter group used by the original DB instance \.
 When you restore a snapshot to create a new DB instance , that DB instance gets the default parameter group for the AWS Region it is created in\.
 To give the new DB instance the same parameters as the original, you must do the following:

 1. In the destination AWS Region, create a DB parameter group with the same settings as the original DB instance \.
 If one already exists in the new AWS Region, you can use that one\.